MasihMoafi/Memory/docs/fine_tuning_guide.md

 After integration, evaluate and refine your model:

 1. **Evaluation Criteria**:
-   - Does the model consistently maintain the Napoleon persona?
+   - Does the model consistently maintain the expert persona?
-   - Does it accurately reflect historical facts?
+   - Does it accurately reflect domain knowledge?
    - Does it effectively use the memory system?
    - Is the interaction natural and engaging?